 Should I do the same style every visit?

-Beyond the general weekly/biweekly/monthly framework, certain lifestyles benefit from specific cadence recipes at Sunny Thai.
+Beyond the general weekly/biweekly/monthly framework, certain lifestyles benefit from specific cadence recipes at Sunny Massage Spa.
 Office workers with chronic upper-back tension: weekly Deep Tissue at $70 for 4 weeks, then biweekly indefinitely.
 Beach community surfers and paddleboarders: weekly Thai or Deep Tissue during peak season (April-October), biweekly during off-season.
 Healthcare workers on rotating shifts: biweekly Swedish at $70 for ongoing stress management, plus extra walk-ins after particularly heavy shift weeks.

-For older Sunny Thai regulars from Belleair, Indian Rocks Beach, and Coronado-style retirement communities, the cadence often follows seasonal patterns.
+For older Sunny Massage Spa regulars from Belleair, Indian Rocks Beach, and Coronado-style retirement communities, the cadence often follows seasonal patterns.
 Florida winter months (December-February) call for slightly more massage because cool weather increases muscle stiffness even in our mild climate.
 Summer can drop to biweekly because warm weather and outdoor activity already produce some relaxation benefits naturally.

-Most Sunny Thai regulars who maintain consistent cadence over months and years use one of three simple tracking methods.
+Most Sunny Massage Spa regulars who maintain consistent cadence over months and years use one of three simple tracking methods.
 First, calendar marking: every visit gets a quick note on the calendar, so the next planned visit is always visible.
 Second, phone reminders: setting a recurring reminder for the typical visit interval (every 14 days for biweekly, every 7 for weekly) prompts the next walk-in.
 Third, paying attention to body signals: tight shoulders, poor sleep, or building stress are reliable signals that the next session is overdue.

 The signals method works best for guests with naturally consistent body awareness.
 The calendar and reminder methods work best for everyone else.
 Either approach beats trying to hold the schedule in memory, which leads to gradual cadence drift.
 Walk-in 7 days, 9 AM to 10:30 PM at 6100 Seminole Blvd in Seminole FL.